-2. This window lists the user's visited URLs that are included in the library category corresponding to the child gauge.
-Choose a URL you wish to view, and then click Open URL to open a separate browser window accessing that URL.
+2. Choose a URL you wish to view, and then click it to open a separate browser window accessing that URL.

 After investigating one or more URLs in the list, you may wish to find out which other gauges that same user is currently affecting.